 Impact and Definitions

 Definitions for test security incidents that can occur during administration of the Initial ELPAC are provided in table 1.
 Incidents should be logged using the STAIRS/Appeals process.
-The comprehensive CAASPP and ELPAC Security Incidents and Appeals Procedure Guide is posted on the ELPAC website on the Test Security page under the [Test Administration] tab.
+Refer to the comprehensive CAASPP and ELPAC Security Incidents and Appeals Procedure Guide for more information.

 There are three types of test security incidents that must be reported using the ELPAC STAIRS form: improprieties, irregularities, and breaches.
 The CAASPP and ELPAC Security Incidents and Appeals Procedure Guide provides some examples of breaches and irregularities.